ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 In order to identify itself as a WebTransport application, QuicTransport relies on TLS Application-Layer Protocol Negotiation {{!RFC7301}}.
-The user agent MUST request the ALPN value of "wq-draft01" and it MUST NOT establish the session unless that value is accepted.
+The user agent MUST request the ALPN value of "wq-vvv-01" and it MUST close the connection unless the server confirms that ALPN value.

 ## Client Indication

 In order to verify that the client's origin is allowed to connect to the server in question, the user agent has to communicate the origin to the server.
-This is accomplished by sending a special handshake message, called *client indication*, on stream 2, which is the first client-initiated unidirectional stream.
+This is accomplished by sending a special message, called *client indication*, on stream 2, which is the first client-initiated unidirectional stream.

 The client indication is a sequence of key-value pairs that are formatted in the following way: